Information for staff

 New international students and staff members

-In August and September we expect to welcome a large number of new students and staff members, including some from abroad.
+Are you a student or employee from abroad?
 The government urgently advises quarantine for arrivals from a number of countries.
 Remember that this list of countries is subject to change.
-TU Delft obviously follows this advice, and urgently asks students, staff members and visitors to adhere to the fourteen-day quarantine that the government advises.
+TU Delft obviously follows this advice, and urgently asks students, staff members and visitors to adhere to the teen-day quarantine that the government advises.

 Visas and permits for the Netherlands

 Due to the coronavirus crisis the opportunities for applying for a visa at an embassy or consulate general are limited.
 You will find answers to frequently asked questions in the Dutch government FAQ.
 Students and highly skilled migrants, for example, are exempted from the travel ban imposed by the Schengen countries on passengers from a large number of countries.

 You will find information about the consequences for permits, for example, on the site of the IND.

 If you go abroad for holidays or visits to family or friends, it may be that there is a travel restriction or travel ban for residents of the Netherlands, that you may be required to go into quarantine or that you need a negative corona test.
 Also realise that there may be a risk of not being able to return to the Netherlands or that you may be required to go into quarantine upon returning to the Netherlands if the situation in that country should change.